 If you have a wireless door release system, you don’t have to run wiring throughout the building.
 Wireless intercom systems for commercial buildings operate with wireless substations (either hardware installed in every unit or tenants’ smartphones with a mobile app).

 When a tenant wants to open the door for a visitor, they press a designated button on the substation.
 That sends a digital signal to the door release system, telling it to unlock the door.

 How to choose the right intercom with door release for business

 Are you planning to install a commercial intercom for your business?
 First, you’ll have to make a few decisions to determine which intercom is right for your office building.

-The top three factors to consider when purchasing a commercial intercom system are:
+The top four factors to consider when purchasing a commercial intercom system are:

 First and foremost, you’ll have to decide whether the door release function is important to you.

 Do you want your tenants to be able to grant access remotely?
 If so, you need a commercial intercom with door release.